 When it comes to natural beauty, Indonesia has an endless appeal, with a never-ending list of attractions to choose from.
 The national parks in Indonesia are especially beautiful.

 Their prominence has pushed the government into declaring and preserving them as nationally protected areas.
 If you are a nature lover or simply looking for an adventure in Indonesia, you should visit some of its best national parks.

 8 of the Top National Parks in Indonesia

 From oceans to mountains, discover the vibrant country’s most beautiful national parks.

 1. Komodo National Park

-It would be an understatement to say that this renowned national park is a one-of-a-kind tourist attraction as it has qualities that other places in the world do not.
-Komodo National Park is the only place where you can spot the ancient and rare species of Komodo dragons, often referred to as “the last dinosaur on earth.”
-They are the oldest animal species that still exist to this day.
-This national park is comprised of three big islands – Padar Island, Komodo Island and Rinca Island – as well as several smaller islands.
+Much famed to be one-of-a-kind national parks in Indonesia, Komodo National Park has qualities that no other wildlife attraction in the world has.
+Komodo National Park is the only place where you can spot the ancient and rare species of Komodo dragons, often referred to as the last dinosaur on earth.
+However, this national park is composed of three big islands that are much famed as Komodo Island, Padar Island, and Rinca Island.
 The rich wildlife here extends far beyond the Komodo dragon, with an abundance of biodiversity that ranges the majestic Timor deer, turtles, dolphins and dugongs, as well as more than 1,000 species of tropical fish, sponges and corals.
 Komodo National Park diving is a popular activity due to the pristine waters of its beaches.
-You can explore the park’s islands and attractions with Komodo National Park tours and have an unforgettable experience.
+You can explore the parks islands and attractions with Komodo National Park tours and have an unforgettable experience.

 Entry Fee: INR 1,083